 - Climate action cannot be postponed for the next decade, next year, or tomorrow.
 We all have to take action now.

 - There is an urgent need to view the environment as an essential human right.

-- Governments and local, regional, and international organizations need to strengthen the channels of communication between them, and governments should strengthen the channels of participation at the national and international levels in all stages of planning, implementation, evaluation, and monitoring of climate action policies and programmes.
+- Governments and local, regional, and international organizations need to strengthen the channels of communication between them, and governments should strengthen the channels of participation at the national and international levels in all stages of planning, implementation, evaluation, and monitoring of climate action policies and programs.